Author: Courts of Spain

 Spain vs Stavelot Comunicación S.L., May 2020, Tribunal Supremo, Case No 446/2020, STS 951/2020 - ECLI:EN:TS:2020:951

 In the case at hand a related-party transactions had been carried out between a person (shareholder) and a related company.
 The transaction took place in 2007 and 2008 and was exempt from Spanish transfer pricing documentation requirements.
 The tax authorities issued an assessment where the transfer pricing had been adjusted and a penalty/fine was added to the claim.
 The taxpayer was of the opinion that the exemption from penalties extended to cases where the controlled transactions were exempt from transfer pricing documentation requirements.
 On that basis an appeal was filed.
-The appeal was dismissed by the lower court Judgement of the Supreme Court The Supreme court upheld the decision of the lower courts and dismissed the taxpayers appeal.
+The appeal was dismissed by the lower court Judgment of the Supreme Court The Supreme court upheld the decision of the lower courts and dismissed the taxpayers appeal.
 According to the court, the exemption from penalties provided for in the rule on related-party transactions requires the taxpayer to be obliged to prepare transfer pricing documentation, and ...
 Read more

 Spain vs “Lux Hold S.A.”, October 2019, TEAC, Case No 00/02188/2017/00/00